ackrep-org/ackrep_doc/docs/source/devdoc/contributing_framework.md

 ### Linux
 When developing the frontend, a local server can be run to look at the result.

+1. setup the rabbit broker with
-1. `sudo apt-get install rabbitmq-server`
+  - `sudo apt-get install rabbitmq-server`
-2. `docker run -d -p 5672:5672 rabbitmq`
+  - or with `docker run -d -p 5672:5672 rabbitmq`
 1. `pip install -r requirements_celery.txt`
 1. Change to working directory to `ackre_core`.
 2. Run `python -c "from ackrep_core import core; core.load_repo_to_db('../ackrep_data')"`